Skip to content

 • Z-axis MUST be perpendicular to the pipe (required for welding)

-• X-axis along the pipe makes sense because the torch moves along the pipe
+• X-axis tangent to the circumference because the torch moves AROUND the pipe (orbital welding in the YZ plane)

 2. Tool orientation at θ = 0° (top of pipe):